 Grade inflation is not a fringe concern debated in faculty meetings.
-It is a systemic, documented shift in how American institutions assign academic grades — and the data in 2026 makes it harder than ever to dismiss.
+It is a systemic, documented shift in how American institutions assign academic grades, and the data in 2026 makes it harder than ever to dismiss.

 The Numbers Behind the Problem

 From 1990 to 2020, four-year college GPAs rose more than 16% at public and non-profit universities.
 A is now the single most common grade awarded at US universities.
-According to the National Center for Education Statistics, the average college GPA was 2.81 in 1990 and had reached 3.15 by 2020.
-Harvard's October report revealed that 60% of grades currently awarded there are A's, a 240% jump compared to 2005, with the median GPA of the Class of 2025 reaching 3.83 at graduation.
+According to the National Center for Education Statistics, the average college GPA was 2.81 in 1990 and reached 3.15 by 2020.
+Harvard's October report revealed that 60% of grades awarded there are A's, a 240% jump compared to 2005, with the median GPA of the Class of 2025 reaching 3.83 at graduation.
 Yale's mean GPA for 2022-23 was 3.70, with 80% of grades being A's or A-minuses.

 All Incentives Point One Direction